Global Village Video: Media Productions

 Global Village Video was formed by video artist/documentarian John Reilly and kinetic artist Rudi Stern in 1969.
 At the time of their meeting Reilly had just completed a series of tapes documenting the Woodstock Festival with co-collaborator Ira Schneider (who later served as president of Raindance Foundation, 1972–1994).
 Reilly, Schneider, and Stern partnered to establish “the first closed-circuit video theater to show underground [video] work,” to be called The Global Village Video Center.
 Their first event consisted of a bank of ten monitors on which they presented "a live mix program featuring music performed at Woodstock, President Nixon speaking on the war in Vietnam, the Black Panthers, student protestors and a couple having sex in a field."
 The 2013 New York Times Obituary for Reilly states that the early Global Village Video “shows” “amounted to a counter cultural feast: regular visitors included Abbie Hoffman, Jerry Rubin, and Timothy Leary.
 In 1971, the magazine Art in America called it "the only commercial outlet for underground video.”
 Reilly, Schneider, and Stern also featured the works of several other innovative video artists.
 Rolling Stone wrote that Global Village's media environments juxtapose "political, rock, erotic, and humorous tapes on ten monitors which are constantly switching."
 A Global Village "video environment" called Innertube was included in the 1970 exhibit "Vision and Television" at Brandeis University's Rose Art Museum, the first group video exhibition to appear in a museum.
-In an interview in Radical Software, Reilly and Stern said, "What emerges is a matrix politics, morals and [the] sounds of a generation."
+In an interview in Radical Software, Reilly and Stern said, "What emerges is a matrix of politics, morals and [the] sounds of a generation."
 Of those early videos, Newsweek wrote that they were "crude but intimate in form, blunt and radical in content" and that they "carry an intimacy that is rare in establishment TV."
 The theater soon after moved to Broome Street in Lower Manhattan, where it also began holding video production workshops upon receiving a grant from the New York State Council for the Arts to support the creative use of video.
 Other early video works include tapes of political figures like Hoffman, Rubin, Paul Krassner, Jim Fouratt, and Afeni Shakur, concert footage of popular musicians like Jimi Hendrix, Johnny Winters, and Phil Ochs, and abstract or non-narrative compositions, including John and Samantha Making Love.
-Transcripts for some of these videos interviews conducted by Reilly and Stern were published in the East Village Other, where both were regular contributors.
+Transcripts for some of these video interviews conducted by Reilly and Stern were published in the East Village Other, where both were regular contributors.
 In 1969, Reilly made a video portrait of fellow East Village Other writer, "Dylanologist" A.J.
 Weberman, recording Weberman as he dug through and analyzed the trash outside of what he believed to be Bob Dylan's New York apartment.